Azure/aks-baseline-automation/docs/app-azurevote-dockerbuildpush.md

 This sample is a GitHub Reusable Workflow, as an asset in a public repository it can be targetted directly or simply copied into your own repo.

+The Azure Credentials required are that of OpenID Connect (OIDC) based Federated Identity Credentials, please see [here](/docs/oidc-federated-credentials.md) for more information.

 Location of the [Reusable workflow file](/.github/workflows/App-AzureVote-HelmRunCmd.yml)

 ```yaml